crenwick93/snow_eda_demo/README.md

 ![alt text](images/event_recieved_test.png "Event Streams")
 <br>

+**Note: If you get any SSLPeerUnverifiedException errors at this point, look at the Troubleshooting section at the end of the tutorial**

 ServiceNow Flow configurations
 ------------
 We now need to take a look at the flow of events, starting from servicenow and how we configure that.